 Other garnishes (optional)

-- pomegranate seeds, goat cheese, herbs (chives, parsley, fresh mint, thyme), green onion, balsamic reduction drizzle.
+- pomegranate seeds, goat cheese, herbs (chives, parsley, fresh mint leaves, thyme), green onion, red onion, balsamic reduction drizzle.

 - PEEL AND CUT CITRUS FRUIT: To remove peel and white pith (the white flesh under the peel) on oranges and grapefruit: cut off both ends of the fruit and set one cut end on the cutting board to stabilize.
 Use a sharp paring knife to slice down the sides removing the peel and white flesh, conforming to the shape of the fruit.
 Then cut the fruits into thin slices (about 1/4 inch/0.36cm).
 Cut grapefruit slices into quarters and orange slices in half.
 Place fruit and avocado in a bowl.